 International Tree Foundation

-The specific project supported is run by the Mpingo Conservation and Development Initiative in south-eastern Tanzania.
+ITF are working with Mpingo Conservation and Development Initiative in south-eastern Tanzania.
 Tanzania’s forests are being lost at a rate of 130,000ha per year, the fifth fastest rate of any country globally.
 With Tanzania’s population growing and pressures on Miombo woodland intensifying, this is set to only increase.
 However, for indigenous and rural communities, the forest provides sustainable sources of livelihoods and income.
 When properly restored these forests are an economic safety net, particularly in times of hardship such as drought.